 KPIs and Performance Metrics for Finance Teams in 2022 (Guide)

 CFOs are tasked with the difficult job of managing their company's finances.
-But it's not just about keeping your employees happy and making sure your financial reports are accurate; it's also about understanding how to use the data you're collecting to make decisions that will help your business grow.
+But it's not just about keeping your employees happy and making sure your month-end reports are accurate; it's also about understanding how to use the data you're collecting to make decisions that will help your business grow.